 If you’re planning a fishing trip in Maine, you’ll want to stock up on the most productive flies.
-Here are some of our top recommendations for fly fishing for wild brook trout, bass, landlocked salmon, steelhead, and more!
+Here are some of our top recommendations for fly fishing for native brook trout, bass, landlocked salmon, and more!

 The Mickey Finn is an attractor pattern that works wonders for trout in the fall and smallmouths in the springtime.
 In yellow and bright red shades, it’s incredibly flashy.
 It might not resemble anything in particular, but the trout go crazy for this across New England.

-The Copper John is another productive fly pattern in New England that closely imitates the mayfly.
+The copper john fly is another productive fly pattern in New England that closely imitates the mayfly.
 You can tie it below a dry fly to hit all the sections in the water column and catch more fish!

 If you’re going after those native brook trout, you’ll need to be well prepared!
-They can be fussy when it comes to forage, but you won’t go wrong with an Elk Hair Caddis or a Parachute Adams.
-These two classic dry flies look like tasty meals for a hungry wild brook trout.
+They can be fussy when it comes to forage, but you won’t go wrong with an elk hair caddis or a parachute adams.
+These two classic dry flies look like tasty meals for a hungry native brook trout.

 You’ll also want to add some streamers/wet flies to your tackle box, too.
-Go for the iconic Wooly Bugger, as it imitates a variety of prey for the native brook trout, including minnows, crayfish, and aquatic insect larvae.
-Throw in a few Prince Nymphs to drift through the pools, and you’ll be sure to draw those wild brook trout out.
+Go for the iconic wooly bugger, as it imitates a variety of prey for the native brook trout, including minnows, crayfish, and aquatic insect larvae.

 See all our recommended fly patterns here.